Postcard from Vouvant and Fontenay-le-Comte

 Meeting the Artists

-We’re over the moon that during our off-season visit, Nick and Sarah have managed to organise for us to visit 3 artists’ studios, meet them, and hear about their work.
-Apparently, this is something that the artists are pretty open to, so if you’re visiting and are interested in this opportunity, don’t be scared to ask.
+We’re over the moon that, during our off-season visit, Nick and Sarah have managed to arrange for us to visit three artists’ studios, meet them, and hear about their work.
+Apparently, the artists are quite open to this, so if you’re visiting and interested in the opportunity, don’t hesitate to ask.
 We’re spending 3 nights with Nick and Sarah, and then we’re off to Fontenay-le-Comte, where we’ll stay in a charming little chambre d’hôte because, unlike Nick and Sarah, our other friends still have all their kids at home.

 Exploring Fontenay-le-Comte